 Before applying for health care coverage in British Columbia, you will need a valid BC Services Card.
 This is a government-issued ID card that verifies your identity and age.
 It can be used to access health care, government services, or to open a bank account.

 - You will need two pieces of ID to apply for a BC Services Card.
 Acceptable forms of identification include a B.C. driver’s license, permanent resident card, student, work, or temporary resident permit.
-A secondary piece of ID can include a photocopy of any of the items listed above or non-English language documents such as a driver’s license or driving record, or other forms of ID in a language other than English.
+A secondary piece of ID can include the original or true certified copy of any of the items listed above or non-English language documents such as a driver’s license or driving record, or other forms of ID along with a translation from an ICBC-approved translator.
 For newcomers not born in Canada, you can contact ICBC (the Insurance Corporation of British Columbia) for more information on acceptable forms of ID.

 - Visit an ICBC licensing office.
 You can make an appointment ahead of time at some locations or check to see when your nearest office accepts walk-in customers.

 - At the licensing office, a representative there will confirm you are a B.C. resident then take your photo.
 Your BC Services Card will be issued to you in the mail.
 There is no cost involved in applying for a BC Services Card.